Application, Contract, and Room Assignments

 What furnishings are provided in each room?

-All student rooms in the residence halls contain the following for each resident:
+Most residence hall rooms contain the following for each resident:

 - a bed